QuentinAndre/Guadagni-Little-1983-Python/README.rst

 =======

-Guadagni-Little-1983-Python provides a Python implementation of the mixed/conditional logit model of product choice outlined by Guadagni and Little in their 1983 article "A Logit Model of Brand Choice Calibrated on Scanner Data".
+Guadagni-Little-1983-Python provides a Python implementation of the mixed/conditional logit model of product choice outlined by Guadagni and Little in their 1983 article *"A Logit Model of Brand Choice Calibrated on Scanner Data"*.

 Content
 =======